What to do when you Face a Snagging Problem?

 Is Your property nearing a handover?
-Do you want to ensure that your Perfect Home is delivered to you and you are able to move-in or put it on rent with no future worries?
+Do you want to ensure that your Perfect Home is delivered to you and you are able to move in or put it on rent with no future worries?
 Especially considering that you would mostly have 12 Months in which the property developer can be held liable for defects, you should make sure that your property is aptly completed and rid of issues upon handover.
 You must employ exceptional Snagging Services which help identify the most common defects being found across new build inspections and the potential cost of rectifying these issues.
 Here’s a really useful guide on what to do when you face snagging.

-So now you are facing problems at the handover of a new property.
+So now you are facing problems with the handover of a new property.
 Can you go for a new home to buy and forget about this one?
 Can you just hold the real-estate construction company responsible for this and sit on it till it’s too late?
 More importantly, who is going to fix this now?
 And how do I know, apart from the obviously visible issues, what all snagging issues are there?
 If you are also stuck with one of the problems or might even be all of them, you are at the right place.
 Because we have the right solution and guidance for you here at KNOX with personalized project managers and skilled staff.

 Before we move on we would say, “It is your housebuilder’s responsibility to check and fix any cosmetic defects before you complete the sale but it is unlikely they are going to pick up on everything.”
-In fact you must be looking for a home in mint condition and that is one of the reasons why you might be buying a new build?
+In fact, you must be looking for a home in mint condition and that is one of the reasons why you might be buying a new build.
 But ‘new’ does not necessarily mean flawless.
-Newly-built properties are known for minor defects or ‘snags’ caused by poor workmanship or equipment.
+Newly built properties are known for minor defects or ‘snags’ caused by poor workmanship or equipment.
 If you spot any defects in your home, it is up to you to inquire and report them to your housebuilder.
 It’s also a good thing to do if you are hiring tradesmen to renovate your property.

-You can put together your own list or hire KNOX Technical LLC to get all things done for you .
-Here are a few things you need to know before moving .
+You can put together your own list or hire KNOX Technical LLC to get all things done for you.
+Here are a few things you need to know before moving.

 A snag is a small defect or problem that remains in your property after the building work has been completed.
 It is typically something that is damaged or broken; not fitted properly or looks unfinished – think a scratch on a window or a missing hinge on a door.
-Maximum issues are found to be cosmetic – however more serious defects can arise such as major cracks and ill-fitted kitchen fixtures that are not good for your family living.
+Maximum issues are found to be cosmetic – however, more serious defects can arise such as major cracks and ill-fitted kitchen fixtures that are not good for your family's living.
 Now to find them all, the first thing you will need to do is to make a comprehensive snagging or snag list.

 The purpose of a snagging list is to identify defects in your home for your housebuilder to fix.
-Ideally, your new home should have passed building regulations inspections and come with a structural warranty from an approved insurance policy provider.
+Ideally, your new home should have passed building regulations and inspections and come with a structural warranty from an approved insurance policy provider.
 And it is your housebuilder’s responsibility to check and fix any cosmetic defects before you complete the sale.
-But, like you read earlier, it is unlikely they are going to pick up on everything with them having so many units to deliver.
+But, as you read earlier, it is unlikely they are going to pick up on everything with them having so many units to deliver.

 One can list many common snagging problems but there are a few which usually find the top of the list.
 Some of the important ones can be-